 Statutory Provisions: 15 U.S.C. § 78j and 17 C.F.R. § 240.10b-5.
+For additional statutory provision(s), see Appendix A (Statutory Index).

 1. Section 3B1.3 (Abuse of Position of Trust or Use of Special Skill) should be applied only if the defendant occupied and abused a position of special trust.
 Examples might include a corporate president or an attorney who misused information regarding a planned but unannounced takeover attempt.
 It typically would not apply to an ordinary "tippee."